401-advanced-javascript-Nawal/data-structures-and-algorithms/README.md

 - insertAfter : Insert node after given value
 - Append : add new node to the end of the list
 - kthFromEnd : return the node's value in k position
+- mergeLists : takes two linked lists as arguments.
+Zip the two linked lists together into one list